mh-cbon/go-github-release/README.md

 #### The results

-With that script setup on my repository the results is like [this](https://github.com/mh-cbon/gump/releases).
+With that script setup on my repository the results are like [this](https://github.com/mh-cbon/gump/releases).

 The entire script can be changed easily and quickly if an update needs to be applied, the output is tasty as I like.